bperkinsj/biof501project/README.md

 ## Installation

  At the time of writing the pipeline, conda had a bug that prevented creating an environment.yml file.
-You can follow the steps below to set up the environment with all the requisite packages.
+You can follow the steps below to set up the environment with all the requisite packages. _IMPORTANT: do not attempt to install Python before Snakemake unless you specify the correct Python version.
+Installing Snakemake 3.13.3 will also install the necessary Python version.
+The pipeline **may not work** with versions of Python past 3.6.15_.

 ```
 conda deactivate

-conda create -n brooksenv
+conda create -n birdenv

-conda activate brooksenv
+conda activate birdenv

 conda install -c bioconda snakemake=3.13.3